General · · 27 min read

 can provide you with a richer perspective on the values that shape this nation.
 It's important to remember that these historical events and figures are not just facts; they are the foundation of the American identity, influencing the lives of many, including yours.

 We encourage you to take the time to explore these topics.
-By doing so, you will not only prepare yourself for the assessment but also connect with the broader narrative of America.
+By doing so, you will not only prepare yourself for the assessment but also connect with the community.
 This journey is about understanding where you fit into this tapestry of history, and we are here to support you every step of the way.

 This mindmap shows important historical events on one side and key figures who influenced those events on the other.
 Explore how they connect to understand their significance in American history.